Action 52: Zero pellet loss in the manufacturing chain

 What has OSPAR Done?

 A background document was approved in January 2019.
 Following a series of stakeholder discussions, a Recommendation on a pellet loss certification schemes was drafted and approved in 2021.
-Guidelines to support the implementation of the guidelines and help create coherence in national approaches to implement external certification schemes were also adopted in 2021.
+Guidelines to support the implementation of the Recommendation and help create coherence in national approaches to the implemention of external certification schemes were also adopted in 2021.
 This work builds on national work that has been developed in Scotland (UK) and Germany.

 Final outputs and published reports